kennytordeur/blog.kennytordeur.be/_drafts/2015-10-14-creating-a-custom-taghelper.markdown

 ```csharp
       @addTagHelper "MyWebApplication.MyTagHelper, MyWebApplication"
 ```

 The last part is your dll name.
 The first part is the name (namespace + classname) of the taghelper you want to register.
 If you want to register all the taghelpers from a specific dll you can use a wildcard.

 ```csharp
       @addTagHelper "*, MyWebApplication"
 ```

-When you succesfully have registered your taghelper, i'll get intellisence for your taghelper in your views.
+When you succesfully have registered your taghelper, i'll get intellisense for your taghelper in your views.

 Next, you will need to specify a target html tag that will invoke your custom taghelper.
 This can be done in 2 ways:
 * by naming convention
  * If your your taghelper is called TestTagHelper, it will target    <test>
 * using the TargetElement attribute
  * you explicitly set the target tag